Akatmks/Akatsumekusa-Aegisub-Scripts/docs/aae-export-smoothing-technical-details.md

 **Section Blending**

-* Data from each section will be blended together based on the difference of the data at the boundary frame.
-Note that the boundary frame is included in both sections, and only the difference, not derivative for the frame or other frames near the boundary will affect the blending.
+* Nearby sections share the frame at the boundary.
+If a section enables smoothing, it changes the output data at the boundary frame and it won't match up with the other section sharing the boundary frame.
+Section blending smoothes this transition from one section to the next.
+Only the difference between the data at the boundary frame, not derivative, affects the section blending.

 **Plotting Result**